 The cupcakes were simple.
 Fill a cupcake tin with paper liners.
 Fill the liners up about 1/3 the way to the top with batter and bake for about 20 minutes.
 Let them cool and drizzle the tops with berry syrup.
 Pipe on a swirl of frosting to make a ‘nest’ for a few fresh berries.
 Garnish the same as the top layer of the cake!
 If you’re interested in how I created the little elephant on top, she’ll be the topic of my next post, and she’s made out of modeling chocolate!

 Lesson #1.
 Apparently Chantilly cream doesn’t pipe well.

 Lesson #2.
-I tried to color the Chantilly frosting with food coloring.
-That was a BIG no no. The whipped cream and cheeses somehow separated and wouldn’t take the color.
+Adding food coloring to chantilly cake frosting is a BIG no no. The whipped cream and cheeses somehow separated and wouldn’t take the color.
 I ended up with Icky!

 Lesson #3.
 Always do a test run of a new recipe beforehand when catering to a large party.

 Lesson #4.
 Don’t toss the berries together before you put them on.
 We did this and the pretty raspberries totally got smashed against the other fruits!

 Lesson #5 Don’t overmix from scratch cake batter.
 Stop mixing just after all ingredients are combined, or else you’ll end up with a dense, gummy cake that is very likely to ‘fall’ in the middle.
 This rule doesn’t apply so much to boxed cake mixes- just from scratch cakes/cupcakes.

 Lastly, I must credit A Sue Chef for sharing her great knowledge on how to make this cake.
 Enjoy!

 Free ebook for all Subscribers!